rebeccabibye/newsment/README.md

 Note: currently editing/all changes at newsment-copy, django-twitter-clone is older version with a lot less changes.
 Most updated version (without replying comments or chatting) is in **master** branch!!
 Not this one

+Second version from https://github.com/manjurulhoque/django-social-network in **version2** branch!!
+Not this one

 PS: C:\Users\Rebecca.Bi\OneDrive - St. Agnes Academy\Desktop\temp newsment\newsment-copy>

 Personal task list: